oneapi-src/oneTBB/rfcs/template.md

 - The interface of extensions including class definitions or function declarations.

-A proposal should include the alternatives that were considered with listed pros and cons.
-The alternatives should be clearly separated to make possible discussions clear.
+A proposal should clearly outline the alternatives that were considered, along with their pros and cons.
+Each alternative should be clearly separated to make discussions easier to follow.

 Pay close attention to the following aspects of the library:
 - API and ABI backward compatibility.
 The library follows semantic versioning